Report this

 1. sudo systemctl restart nginx

-In this step, you updated the file size allowed by Nginx.
-You can now upload large images to your Docker Registry without Nginx blocking the transfer or erroring out.
+You can now upload large images to your Docker Registry without Nginx blocking the transfer.

 Step 6 - Publishing to Your Private Docker Registry

 Now that your Docker Registry server is running and accepting large file sizes, you can try pushing an image to it.
-Since you don’t have any images readily available, you’ll use the ubuntu image from Docker Hub, a public Docker Registry, to test this.
+Since you do not have any images ready, you will use the ubuntu image from Docker Hub as a test.

-In a new terminal session for your client server, run the following command to download the ubuntu image, run it, and get access to its shell:
+In a new terminal session on your client server, run the following command to download the ubuntu image, run it, and get access to its shell:

 1. docker run -t -i ubuntu /bin/bash